lbke/ssr-theory/readme.md

 Also, when actually serving the pages, this means you still need some request processing logic.
 The final HTML/CSS/JS result may be cached, the result of the `renderer` function, but you still need to check the request URL everytime to get the right page in this example.

-We'll describe how Next.js solves a simplified version of this problem later-on.
+We'll describe how Next.js can solves a simplified version of this problem later-on.

 ### Takeaways